crownyoung0303/EC500-C1/HW1/README.md

 ## Project Goals
 -Twitter API to access the twitter content</br  >
--FFMPEG to convert images to videos
+-FFMPEG to convert images to videos</br  >
--Google Vision analysis to describe the content
+-Google Vision analysis to describe the content</br  >